TITLE 24

 (a) There is created a state Board of Elevator Mechanics, which shall administer and enforce this chapter.

-(3) One individual who represents the interests of elevator inspection, consulting or engineering firms.
+c.
+One individual who represents the interests of elevator inspection, consulting, or engineering firms.

-(c) Except for the public member, each member shall serve a term of 3 years, and may succeed himself or herself for 1 additional term.
+(c) Each member shall serve a term of 3 years, and may serve up to 2 consecutive terms.
 Each term of office shall expire on the date specified in the appointment; however, the board member will remain eligible to participate in board proceedings unless and until replaced by the Governor.

 (d) Only an individual who has never served on the Board may be appointed to the Board for 2 consecutive terms.
 No individual who has been twice appointed to the Board or who has served on the Board for 6 years within a 9-year period, may be reappointed to the Board until an interim period of at least 1 term has expired since the individual last served.